 - Accommodation, please see our recommended list for places to stay in Chamonix.

 - Mountain huts, hotels & lift passes during the course, for you and the guide.
-Allow about 85 euros per night half board accommodation and about 50 euros for the lift passes.
+Allow about 85 euros per night half board accommodation and about 50 euros for the lift passes, plenty more for lifts in Zermatt!
 The guides expenses are split between the group members and are discounted in huts and on lifts.
 Often the best way to deal with these expenses is to make a communal group ‘kitty’.